JohnGorter/webpack/1. introduction/intro.md

  ---

- ###Rules of engagement
+ ### Rules of engagement
- - Tijden
+ - Training hours
- - Lunches en pauzes
+ - Lunches
- - Telefoons
+ - Phones
- - Evaluatie
+ - Evaluation

+ Have fun!